-- If you can't repair the bike in the field you have these choices: - 1.
-Leave the bike and walk to get help (or double-up with your buddy and ride to get help)
+If you can't repair the bike in the field you have these choices:

-- 1520 2.
+- 1. Leave the bike and walk to get help (or double-up with your buddy and ride to get help) - 2.
 Push the bike to the nearest farmhouse where you can get help or make arrangements to store the bike - 3.
-Call for a wrecker ask for a flatbed truck, refuse to accept a wrecker with a boom hoist. - Note here's where your towing insurance comes in handy.
+Call for a wrecker ask for a flatbed truck, refuse to accept a wrecker with a boom hoist.
+Note - here's where your towing insurance comes in handy.
 I carry towing insurance thru AAA RV Plus and I also have a plan thru American Motorcycle Assn.
 One of them is going to provide assistance. - 4.
 Have your buddy tow you home or tow you to a service center where repairs can be made

-You can barely see the tow rope laid out above.
-We wrote an entire chapter on towing, check the index.
+You can barely see the tow rope laid out.